BenjaminRocco/Capstone_Project/README.md

 5. Resources / References
 - `API` Documentation from `NYT`
 - Code from webscraping adapted from fellow coursemate's group project, with their permission this code was included in the pipeline for this project.
+- Snorkel documentation for Cohen Kappa Score labeling